ytdl-org/youtube-dl/README.md

 likewise released into the public domain.

 ## BUGS
-Bugs should be reported at: <https://github.com/phihag/youtube-dl/issues>
+Bugs and suggestions should be reported at: <https://github.com/phihag/youtube-dl/issues>